samtecspg/mason/README.md

 All of these statements are true to varying degrees.
 In short, Mason is the connecting tissue for your data projects.

-Mason defines 4 main abstracted roles a client can take, called Engines.
-These engines mediate between Operators, which define a particular task, and the clients that execute said task.
+Out of the box, Mason defines 4 main abstractions called Engines.
+These Engines broker the relationship between Operators and Workflows, which define a particular job, and the various Clients that get the job done.

 Once configured, Mason gives you a declarative ability to perform simple statements like these: